How To Write a Sign Language, Part 2: Projectional Systems

 Image Source: arnold_augustus+ritchie+stecker-2013-official_asl_writing_textbook.pdf

 However Si5S, or perhaps more accurately the material used to spread and learn it, was the copyright of Arnold, which was disliked by some learners.
 Thus they, namely Adrean Clark, made a breakaway open source project named ASLwrite.
-It took most of the base concepts making it completely free to access.
-Many of the complications of Si5S were cut down: handshape forms were further simplified and the logograms were cut down.
+It took most of the base concepts making it completely free to access, use and edit.
+Many of the complicated parts of Si5S were simplified.

-Style wise the entire SLwrite family follows a line-and-dot approach.
+Style wise the entire Si5S-SLwrite family follows a line-and-dot approach (using only those two shapes to make up its glyphs).
 It avoids standard arrows and shading, which ends up making it easier to write and look more like writing systems of spoken languages.
+Si5S is a little more complex, with more diacritics and also use of a few logograms which are used for efficiency.
+SLwrite is simpler; handshape forms were simplified, diacritics dropped and the logograms cut out.

 There have been a number of books teaching both Si5S and ASLwrite - along with a simplified sheet that teaches how to write ASLwrite and a font to write ASLwrite digitally.
 I will discuss digital compatibility more below.